NoriSte/ui-testing-best-practices/README.md

 ### Flowers

-A successfull PR gives you a 🌻, be the first to collect it.
+A successful PR gives you a 🌻, be the first to collect it.

 🌻 [Anoop Kumar Gupta](https://github.com/anoop-gupt)
 🌻 [Ferdinando Santacroce](https://github.com/jesuswasrasta)